 Modifiers like Medium Talent increase the duration of Trauma while Medium Talent modifiers do not.

 Reap Purification is synergistic with Trauma's high base duration.
-Vile and Instant Smash compliment that.

 Ignite

 Ignite is an Ailment that deals Fire damage over time.
 In addition to Ailment chance, applying Ignite requires hitting a target with at least 1 Fire damage and having at least 1 Base Ignite Damage.
-Ignite's default duration is 4 seconds and it cannot stack at base.
+Ignite's default duration is 4 seconds and it doesn't stack at base.

 Ignite Modifiers